Skip to main content

 00:05:26:09 – 00:05:49:10

-So I think, you know, what’s really changed now is just the context has evolved.
+So, I think, you know, what’s really changed now is just the context has evolved.
 Now we’re looking at economic uncertainty.
 As we’ve talked about, the whole structure of work has changed and what that looks like and people’s expectations of organizations have changed.
 But uncertainty has always been around.
-So I, I think I’d like to just talk about a few principles for how leaders can think about this.
+So, I think I’d like to just talk about a few principles for how leaders can think about this.

 00:05:49:13 – 00:06:09:27

 And some of that I think builds on what Jenny was saying earlier today.
-So the first one is really helping leaders connect the dots between the why, what and the how.
-So the why being, you know, why do you exist as an organization?
-The purpose which I’m going to let Ron talk more about, that’s what we just wrote a book on it the what being like what what are you focusing on?
+So, the first one is really helping leaders connect the dots between the why, what, and the how.
+So, the why being, you know, why do you exist as an organization?
+The purpose which I’m going to let Ranjay talk more about since he just wrote a book on it, and the what being like what are you focusing on?

 00:06:09:27 – 00:06:32:03